dirkjanvw/MoGAAAP/README.md

 - `analyse`: This module will analyse the assembly for provided genes, sequences and contamination.
 - `annotate`: This module will generate a quick-and-dirty annotation of the assembly using `liftoff` and `helixer`.
 - `qc`: This module will perform quality control of the scaffolded assembly and the quick-and-dirty annotation.
+- `all`: This module will run all the above modules.

 ### Important parameters
 Several important `snakemake` parameters are important when running this pipeline: